1 Lake Eibsee: Clear winner of the best lakes to swim in Munich (and around)

 # 2 Lake Walchensee: Second winner of the best lakes to swim in Munich (and around)

 Number 2 among the best lakes to swim in Munich is Walchensee.
-This one became my second favourite just last weekend because the water is sometimes even more clear and turquoise than of Lake Eibsee.
+This one became my second favorite just last weekend because the water is sometimes even more clear and turquoise than of Lake Eibsee.
 See yourself how clear the water was on that day:

 This lake is also located in a beautiful mountain scenery and you have plenty of beach options.
 The closest to Munich and most popular ones are the beaches and the sunbathing area of the town „Walchensee“.
 However, on weekends and during school holidays in August these beaches are very crowded.